Emotional Distance in a Relationship

 "I miss feeling close to you.
 I do not want to force a huge conversation tonight, but I do want us to stop acting like the distance is nothing.
 Could we choose one small way to reconnect this week?"

-The first step might be a walk.
-A ten-minute check-in.
-Cooking together.
-Sitting without screens.
-Repeating the 20-minute ritual that brings couples back.
-Or using a simple check-in like the conversation most couples skip.
+The first step might be a walk, a ten-minute check-in, cooking together, sitting without screens, or repeating the 20-minute ritual that brings couples back.
+If you need a clearer script, use the check-in conversation most couples skip.

 After emotional distance, words can reopen the door, but behavior keeps it open.